ntk148v/awesome-stars/README.md

 - [rally](https://github.com/openstack/rally) - Rally provides a framework for performance analysis and benchmarking of individual OpenStack components as well as full production OpenStack cloud deployments
 - [pipenv](https://github.com/pypa/pipenv) - Python Development Workflow for Humans.
 - [pykube](https://github.com/kelproject/pykube) - Python client library for Kubernetes
-- [plotly.py](https://github.com/plotly/plotly.py) - An open-source, interactive graphing library for Python (includes Plotly Express) :sparkles:
+- [plotly.py](https://github.com/plotly/plotly.py) - The interactive graphing library for Python (includes Plotly Express) :sparkles:
 - [certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.
 - [packtpub-crawler](https://github.com/niqdev/packtpub-crawler) - Download your daily free Packt Publishing eBook https://www.packtpub.com/packt/offers/free-learning
 - [Packt-Publishing-Free-Learning](https://github.com/luk6xff/Packt-Publishing-Free-Learning) - Scripts that automatically claim and download  free daily eBooks from https://www.packtpub.com/packt/offers/free-learning